ESR-NZ/human_genomics_pipeline/README.md

 ### 6. Modify the run scripts

 Set the number of cores to be used with the `-j` flag.
+If running GPU accelerated, also set the number of gpus with the `--resources` flag.
 For example:

 Dry run (dryrun.sh):